faziano92/MSc-thesis-CFS-scheduler/readme.md

 https://pmctrack.dacya.ucm.es/install/
 https://pmctrack.dacya.ucm.es/getting-started/

 The kernel patch works if the kernel module "llc_monitoring_mm.ko" is inserted.
+First copy the module in the right directory:

+$ cp llc_monitoring_mm.c <pmctrack_download_path>/pmctrack/src/modules/pmcs/

+Modify the Makefile accordingly in order to let compile the new module too.

+You can now build all, following the PMCTrack doc.
 Once the build process is completed, you should find the obj file llc_monitoring_mm.ko.
-You just need to insert it and activate it.
-You can find more information on the above links.
+You just need to insert it and activate it:

+$ sudo insmod <pmctrack_download_path>/pmctrack/src/modules/pmcs/intel-core/llc_monitoring_mm.ko

+$ cat /proc/pmc/mm_manager
+[*] 0 - This is just a proof of concept
+[ ] 1 - IPC sampling-based SF estimation model
+[ ] 2 - LLC cache-misses monitoring module

+$ echo 'activate 2' > /proc/pmc/mm_manager

+You can find more information on how to set up PMCTrack tool and about monitoring modules in the links above.